dahakawang/presentation/20150727_FunctionalProgramming/functional.md

 ---
 # Template

-It's a way to implements Generics
+Can be used to implements Generics

 ```c++
 template<typename T>